What time should I get to the theatre?

 What else is there to do in Buxton?

 We hope you enjoy your visit to Buxton.
 For more information about what there is to see and do in town see Visit Buxton.
-Alternatively you can pick up a copy from the Tourist Information Centre in the Pavilion Gardens.
+Alternatively you can pick up a copy from the Tourist Information Centre at the Pump Room next to the Crescent.

 I want to make a complaint, who do I contact?